When your business is growing and you’re ready to take it to the next stage, you may need to raise funds to realise your ambitions.

-Our business loans are funded by our growing community of lenders, with terms ranging from six months to five years and rates starting at 5.95%.
+Our business loans have terms ranging from six months to five years and rates starting at 5.41%.

 We strive to understand each business that we lend to.
 Knowing how the funds will be used gives the experts in our Credit Team flexibility when making decisions.
 Understanding each borrower’s individual needs helps us to build strong relationships for the longer term.